Calibrating Verbalized Confidence with Self-Generated Distractors: Discussion and Analysis

 \paragraph{Quantifying Saturation.} A core motivation for our method is the notion (shown in \cref{fig:vc-versus-dinco-calibration}) that verbalized confidence exhibits saturation at high confidence.
 To better quantify this notion, we introduce a metric $\Delta_\epsilon$ that measures the absence of saturation.
 We define $\Delta_\epsilon$ as the proportion of pairs of distinct instances that have a confidence difference exceeding $\epsilon$.
 For example, if all confidence scores are the same, then $\Delta_0 = 0$, and if all confidence scores are distinct, then $\Delta_0 = 1$.
 We consider $\epsilon \in \{0, 0.001\}$. \cref{tab:saturation} shows that \method leads to substantially higher rates of distinct confidence, indicating lower saturation.
 In particular, self-consistency scaled to 100 samples (as above) continues to be more saturated than \method.
 While the absence of saturation alone means little without calibration (as evaluated in \cref{sec:expts}), this analysis helps explain \method's calibration improvement, as hinted at by \cref{fig:vc-versus-dinco-calibration}.
 Moreover, we argue that lower saturation leads to more usable confidence estimates: a saturated distribution is inherently less controllable, with large jumps in error between thresholds.

 \paragraph{Ablating NLI.} Our main experiments in \cref{tab:triviaqa,tab:simpleqa,tab:factscore} showed comparisons with SC and NVC, which ablate NVC and SC, respectively, from \method.
 Here, to understand how necessary access to an NLI model is, we ablate the NLI component, which is used to downweight distractors that overlap with the main claim or other distractors (\cref{sec:method}, \cref{fig:method}).
 In \cref{tab:gate-ablation}, we see that performance substantially decreases without NLI-based weighting, emphasizing the utility of an off-the-shelf NLI model to account for claim redundancy.
+In Appendix~\ref{app:nli-choice-ablation}, we show that \method is robust to the specific choice of the NLI model.